ErikVeland/GlassCodeAcademy/bet-deploy/source/DOCUMENTATION.md

 ## Architecture

 The application follows a component-based architecture with Vue 3 Composition API and TypeScript.
-The architecture is organized as follows:
+The architecture is organised as follows:

 ```
 src/